Articles & Videos

 Spread the news far and wide

-Whether you send out a weekly newsletter or use social media to keep parents up to date with what’s happening in the classroom, make your school’s Sound Waves program a regular feature of your weekly news.
+Whether you send out a weekly newsletter or use social media to keep parents up to date with what’s happening in the classroom, make your school’s Sound Waves Literacy program a regular feature of your weekly news.

-The Sound Waves approach uses a sound-to-letter strategy, which acknowledges that sounds can be represented in more than one way in written form.
+The Sound Waves Literacy approach uses a sound-to-letter strategy, which acknowledges that sounds can be represented in more than one way in written form.
 This approach focuses first on the basic units of sound in our language – phonemes.
 It then explores the letters that represent these sounds (graphemes) and how they can be put together to form the written words in our language.

 Throughout the year use your weekly news to announce the week’s focus sound.
 To make it easier for parents to grasp the focus sound, put it into context by listing common graphemes that represent the sound, and a couple of word examples.
 Use the Standard Student Chart or Extended Student Chart as a reference for your focus sound news feature.
 For example: